citizensadvice/cads/packages/cads-support/README.md

 ## Implementation

-The `cads-support` package makes available some global variables and functions that are heavily used across the framework.
+The `@citizensadvice/cads-support` package makes available some global variables and functions that are heavily used across the framework.

 ### Package contents: